What Is THC & How Is It Connected With CBD?

 Everybody who decided to consume THC should know that to avoid trouble.
 Weed is typically detectable in your blood for 1-2 days.
 However, the longer and the heavier you use it, the longer its signs stay in the blood (up to 25 days.)
 Other than blood tests, THC can also be detected through saliva testing and hair testing.

 CBD vs THC: Mind the Difference

 Marijuana is a complex plant, and people are just beginning to discover its potential.
 Today, it’s important to know about the most popular and desired cannabinoids, THC and CBD, and be able to differentiate them.

 Though both CBD and THC activate several brain parts, CBD doesn’t produce any “high” effect.
-While THC can help you to enjoy your meal and feel deep relaxation, CBD has strong anti-seizure and anti-anxiety properties.
 Remember though that CBD is a dietary supplement and shouldn’t replace actual medical treatment.